-NSS criticises government sale of non-stun halal to Saudi Arabia
+NSS criticises government over sale of non-stun meat to Saudi Arabia

 Posted: Wed, 22 Aug 2018

-The National Secular Society has said a government deal to sell £25m worth of meat from lambs slaughtered without stunning to Saudi Arabia will "normalise the mistreatment of animals".
+The National Secular Society has said a government agreement to sell meat from lambs slaughtered without stunning to Saudi Arabia will "normalise the mistreatment of animals".

-According to Vet Record magazine, the Halal Monitoring Committee (HMC) will certify meat which the government sells to Saudi as part of a deal announced in February.
+According to Vet Record magazine, the Halal Monitoring Committee (HMC) will certify meat sold to Saudi as part of a £25m deal announced in February.
 HMC refuses to certify meat as halal when it has been stunned before slaughter.

 The deal, which was initially announced by food minister George Eustice, brings a 20-year embargo on lamb exports to Saudi Arabia to an end.
 It has only now emerged that the meat will not be stunned.